Travel with own transportation

 All employees living in a Charlie works accommodation will be housed, where possible, within 10 kilometers of the work location.

 Employees are free to move to private housing, however the additional daily travel expenses will usually not be reimbursed.
 At the employee's request, Charlie works will make an effort to arrange work closer to the housing.
 However, this can not be guaranteed.

 Use of company car

 If, in the opinion of Charlie works, the employee must have a company car to properly perform the work, the employer will make this available.
 For the rules relating to the use of the company car, we refer you to the drivers' regulations which employees receive if this applies.

 Charlie works employees who have received a company car for home-work traffic must sign a driver's regulation and claim form upon receipt and return of the car.
 We would like to point out that the car must be properly checked for damage upon receiving the car.

 Charlie works uses a trip registration system that works via GPS.
 If the employee drives a car privately unauthorized, these kilometers will be charged to the employee, as prescribed in the tax administration's (belastingdienst) sanctions policy.

 It is possible to use the company car for private purposes (up to 500 km per month, refueling is at your own expense and it is not allowed to travel outside of the Netherlands).
 The driver will then be charged with the so-called 'bijtelling' (additional tax liability).

-In order to be able to use a car privately, the employee must complete, sign and return the statement for private use of the car at the Charlie works office.
+In order to be able to use a car privately, the employee must complete, sign and return the statement for private use of the car.

 If in case of damage caused to the car, the employee is found to be blamed for having driven the car under the influence of alcohol, the full amount of damage will be charged to the employee.